Chapter 5: Which Camp are you Going to?

 (I don’t have many pictures of cousin Peter, so this will have to do)

 There was a brief transfer from the hospital to a second skilled nursing facility.
 I was hearing about it from San Diego and don’t remember many details.
 The snippets I do remember include being strapped into a lounge chair where she would eventually slump down, towards the ground.
 Calls were slowly answered and every other day dialysis meant an ambulance ride to the outpatient center, which made the in hospital center seem cheery by comparison.
 Family was kept out during the dialysis session.
-Karen was not allowed to attend or read to her.
+K was not allowed to attend or read to her.

 Mary bounced back to Hackensack septic again, bleeding and with faltering mental status.
 Again to a double room with a noisy roommate.
 She was dispirited but could still rally a bit with good company.

 Susan writes of her time at bedside: “…from the beginning she was intent upon telling us how much she loved us.
 She looked at me with huge eyes and with a directness I hadn’t seen in her before.
 She wanted us to hold her hand, to massage her feet, to rub her head, and she held us too.
 Her face became that of the young woman she once was and somehow was still, and, later, as she put on water, of the middle-aged woman she had been too, and she was beautiful almost beyond belief, and all love.
 Sometimes, as she gained briefly a little strength, she lost some of that clarity, but the less she could speak and more lucid she was.
 But then too she became scrambled and talked of her legs as “those green things” (they weren’t green) and of her pillows as “papers” and “CT papers” that needed to be taken out from under her and moved.
 She didn’t always know where she was.
 But mostly she knew, even if the words were wrong.”